Whether you are buying your dream home or an investment property, it is important to have all the necessary documents in order.

-Below is a list of the most common documents required for Non-Resident Indians (NRI) buying property in India.
+Below is a list of the most common documents required for NRI to buy property in India.
 Having these ready ahead of time will help ensure a smooth transaction.

 Documents Checklist for NRI Buying Property